 The ESDIS standards process can be separated into three major phases: document submission, initial screening, and community review.
-Each phase is meant to be carried out as a partnership between the document submitters and the ESO.
+Each phase is meant to be carried out as a partnership between the document submitters and ESO.
 There are no specific time limits for each phase.
 However, with a willing, eager team of authors and a motivated set of community reviewers, the entire process could take as little as 2-3 months.

-The first step is to identify a currently used standard, convention, or common practice that could be of benefit to NASA Earth Science Data Systems (ESDS).
+The first step is to identify a currently used standard, convention, or common practice that could be of benefit to NASA's Earth Science Data Systems (ESDS).
 An ESDS standard must be supported by at least two representative implementations and there must be evidence of significant operational experience before it can be approved.

 Documents submitted for consideration under the Standards Process are called Request for Comment (RFC) documents.